ryrosenthal/restaurant-booking/README.md

 - I chose to use JavaScript instead of TypeScript because it was my first time building APIs with node / express and I didn't want to spend time on the extra configuration step but I'd def use TypeScript instead in a production app! :)
 - If I had more time I'd build out extra test cases to cover business logic and the database calls more in depth (and utils)
   - I ran into some trouble mocking data within test blocks, so I had to do something a little bit less readable within the describe blocks
+- I handled the double-booking check inside of the GET restaurants request instead of the POST create reservation request.
+Example: If someone in the group already has a reservation within 2 hours, the GET will return an error, but the POST won't - this should be fine because according to the requirements the POST "will always be called after the search endpoint"

 ## Database